calyxir/calyx/docs/frontends/tvm-relay.md

 - `-i`: The file path to the input image which you want classified.
 - `-onnx`: The file path to the ONNX model.
 - `-o`: The type of output.
     1. `tvm`: Executes the ONNX model using the TVM executor.
 Prints the final softmax value to console.
+No postprocessing is conducted.
     2. `relay`: Output a file with the corresponding Relay program. `<net_name>.relay`
     3. `calyx`: Output a `.data` file and Calyx program for simulation. `<net_name>.futil`, `<net_name>.data`
     4. `all`: All the above.